 where ILIM is the desired inrush current value, in amperes, and $R{(ILIM)}$ is the value of the programming resistor from ILIM to VSS, in ohms.
 The practical limits on $R{(ILIM)}$ are 62.5 k Ω to 500 k Ω .
-A value of 178 k Ω is recommended for compatibility with legacy PSEs.
+A value of 178 k Ω is recommended for compatibility with legacy power sourcing equipment (PSE).